Pebaz/tidbytes/README.md

 # Desirable Future Additions

+- Make the indexed_meta type work with Mypy type checking
+- Implement more operations: shift, shift with rotate, all fundamental Python bitwise operations.
+Xor, any(), all(), logical.
+- Choose codec by keyword: Mem(string='asdf'), Mem(hex='0xFF', len=100)
 - Rewrite the natural memory type to use bytes instead lists of lists of bits
-- Make the indexed_meta type work with Mypy type checking
 - Describe exact bit layout for a data type (struct)
     ```python
     class Struct(Mem):